-Tick Bite Pictures
+Tick Bite on Dog Pictures

 Depending on the life stage that the tick is in, the size of the tick will greatly vary.
 The dog tick pictures below show the various stages of the black legged tick.
 The larger/older the tick, the more likely it is to feed on a larger mammal such as a dog or human.
 Smaller ticks look for animals such as mice.